plone/Products.PortalTransforms/docs/dev_manual.rst

 ```````````````````````````

 You can make your transformation configurable through the ZMI by setting a
-*config* dictionnary on your transform instance or class.
+*config* dictionary on your transform instance or class.
 Keys are parameter's
 name and values parameter's value.
 Another dictionnary *config_metadata*
 describes each parameter.
 In this mapping, keys are also parameter's name but
 values are a tree-uple : (<parameter's type>, <parameter's label>, <parameter's